ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Overwrite a Group Configuration ## {#configuration-resource-post}

-This operation MAY be supported by the Group Manager and an Administrator.
+This operation MAY be supported by the Group Manager.

 The Administrator can send a POST request to the group-configuration resource /manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to overwrite the current configuration of that group with a new one.